SPEAKER BIOS

 Robert Killins, Jr.

-Vice President, Community Investments, Greater Cincinnati Foundation
+Vice President, Community Investments, Greater Cincinnati Foundation (Cincinnati, OH)

 Robert Killins Jr., has dedicated the past 15 years to serving our community through GCF, driving positive, lasting change in the region.
 From leading our impact investing program to overseeing the grants process and championing housing affordability, Robert's efforts continually strengthen and enrich our community.